mahmoudalbardan/NetworkPerformanceAnalysis/Readme.md

 - `Dockerfile` – docker file.
 - `requirements.txt` – python packages.

+## Prerequisites

+- Make sure you have Docker installed on your machine: [https://www.docker.com/get-started/](https://www.docker.com/get-started/)

 ## 🚀 Launch and test the app on your Local Machine

 1. Clone the repository